 Put the supervision routine in place (a regular review, reporting, etc.).

 Announce officially to the whole team at a meeting that you are delegating this task, giving the reasons (skills, workload, etc.).
-The more transparent you are, the less you risk the phenomenon of internal rivalry.
+The more transparent you are, the less chance of internal rivalry.

 A few rules for appropriate supervision:

-If it is the person to whom you have delegated who is tempted to give you a report every day, correct this and help them find their independence.
+If the person to whom you have delegated a task is tempted to give you a report every day, correct this and help them find their independence.

 Distributing and scheduling tasks, as well as effectively delegating and supervising task execution, are fundamental to teamwork.